 The Latin American immigrants rejected by Murrieta protesters were initially held in Texas, where U.S. facilities are so overflowing that detainees are sent to other states for processing.

 The government doesn’t have the room to shelter the children with adults: There’s only one family immigration detention center, in Pennsylvania.
 To assist the unaccompanied children, President Barack Obama’s administration opened shelters last month on three military bases, because federal facilities more designed for adults were overrun with minors.

 Tuesday’s busloads of detained Central American immigrants didn’t include any unaccompanied minors, said Murrieta Police Chief Sean Hadden, who put the number of protesters at 125.
 The children on the buses were apparently in the company of relatives or other adults, said an official with the National Border Patrol Council.

-“This is a failure to enforce federal law at the federal level,” Mayor Alan Long said in a statement Monday about the pending arrival of the 140 immigrants to the U.S. Border Patrol station.
+“This is a failure to enforce federal law at the federal level,” Long said in a statement Monday about the pending arrival of the 140 immigrants at the U.S. Border Patrol station.
 “Murrieta continues to object to the transfer of illegal immigrants to the local border patrol office.”

 Long spoke to CNN’s “Anderson Cooper 360” later Wednesday.